oluceps/vaultix/doc/prerequisites.md

 `userborn` was introduced in [Aug 30 2024](https://github.com/NixOS/nixpkgs/pull/332719)

-Both avaliable in NixOS 24.11 or newer.
+Both available in NixOS 24.11 or newer.

 Vaultix using systemd instead of old perl script for activating on system startup or switch.